devlooped/dotnet-eventgrid/readme.md

 The `url` is the address of your deployed function app, which can optionally have an `?key=[access-key]` query string with the same value specified in the Function App configuration settings with the name `AccessKey`.
 If present, it will be used as a shared secret to authorize the SignalR stream connection.
+It's passed as the `X-Authorization` custom header and checked by the function during SignalR connection negotiation.

 Keep in mind that the built-in EventGrid format for `topic` is rather unwieldy:
 `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.EventGrid/domains/{domainName}/topics/{topicName}`.